ML-Project-ccny/ASL-Learner/README.md

 A minor improvement on the current game levels is to include a timed section in which users would need to sign gesture a word within a time limit to test user's spelling speeds.
 To develop this into a consumer-grade product, we would add Google AdSense to start monetizing the website.
 We would have a system in place where users would subscribe to get rid of ads.
 Other features would include the addition of a mobile app and having users share their progress with others through social media.

 ## The Team
-This project is the combined effort of ...
+This project is the combined effort of Mahmoud Agag, Yauheni Patapau, Luis Medina, Samiul Ahmed